Volunteer

 We want to welcome all levels of ability to join in on this meaningful work.
 At this time, the terrain can be mild to moderate with more difficult land that requires high stepping over logs, shrubs, and other obstacles.
 The main entrance to the site is a steep dirt mound that's about 2ft high.
 Tripping hazards are inevitable due to the nature of the forest floor.

-There is a ramp that leads to the washrooms with a gate at the top that leads to the house.
+There is a ramp that leads to the washrooms with a swing gate at the top that leads to the house.
 There is a slight lip at the bottom of the ramp, so it may be difficult for a wheelchair to get over.
 We have not tested if a wheelchair could fit through the hallway and into the bathroom.
 We're working on this.

 Environmental restoration is not only a physical activity.
 Your presence and good intentions are always welcomed even if you sit in the forest with everyone.
 Joining in on a volunteer day can be a learning experience for anyone, wherever they are.
 We'd love to accept folks who journal, draw, meditate, or contribute to the project with softer activities like these.